ethanmiller1/Family-Ideas/Law/Sneaky Auto-Subscription.md

 ![[IMG_3545.jpg]]

+Notice there is no consent box to check that indicates you have Read and Agree to the terms of service.
+Why is there no consent box?
+Because they don't want you to know what you're signing up for.
+They are intentionally trying to hide from the customer that detail.
+That checkbox is required by the UCC.
+You simply go straight from "Add to Cart" to payment without any "Agree to Terms" pop up.

 # Drafting And Filing Your Petition

 **Since the petition is a formal court document, you need to draft it in a specific format and include the following:**